 - 2 cardigans (or light outerwear) in neutral colors

 - 3 shoes: One pair of sneakers, one sandal, one closed-toe shoe (this will differ if you’re doing something like Patagonia or cold weather, so adjust accordingly)

 - Include anything else you need for vacation activities e.g., swimsuits and coverups, hiking shoes, snow gear, etc.

-If you’re going for longer than 7-10 days, then you should plan to do laundry while abroad.
+If you’re going for longer than 7-10 days, you should plan to do laundry abroad.
 Many hotels have that option for you, or you can find a laundromat.
 You’ll remove the need to pack so many clothes and save a ton of space this way.